 Research output per year

 Bob Morrissey writes and teaches about early American frontier history and environmental history.
-His recent book is People of the Ecotone: Environment and Indigenous Power at the Center of Early America.
-It is a study of the relationship between people and non-human nature in the tallgrass prairie region-- one of North America's most distinctive ecological and social frontiers-- from the deep past through the colonial period.
+His recent book is People of the Ecotone: Environment and Indigenous Power at the Center of Early America, an environmental and cultural history of the tallgrass prairie region of North America in pre-modern times.
+This book won the Hal K. Rothman Prize in Environmental History of the American West from the Western History Association.
 For information about the book, read about it on Bob's website and watch this mini-documentary video.
+You can also learn about it in this interview on the New Books Network.

-Bob is founding co-editor of the book series, Environmental Studies of the Great Lakes, a new interdisciplinary series from Michigan State University Press.
-He is also a member of Reclaiming Stories, a collaborative project to help revitalize knowledge and practices of hide painting and tattooing within Miami and Peoria Indigenous communities.
+Bob is a member of Reclaiming Stories, a collaborative project to help revitalize knowledge and practices of hide painting and tattooing within Miami and Peoria Indigenous communities.
 This project is sponsored by the HWW initiative, and you can read about it here.

 U.S. Colonial